-Today, we’re rounding up our favorite meal prep recipes.
+Today, we’re rounding up our favorite healthy meal prep ideas.
 Easy + healthy recipes that you can make on the weekend (like soup, chili, or stir fry) and reheat for lunch or dinner that week.

 We’re also going to share some breakfast options in case you need a new smoothie recipe.
 Let’s get to it!